ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 #### Service
 {: #fgac-key-concepts-service}

 The service is the IBM Cloud Service that contains the resource you are trying to assign access to.
-For assigning access to individual objects use the Cloud Object Storage service.
+For assigning access to individual objects use the {{site.data.keyword.cos_short}} service.

 #### Resource
 {: #fgac-key-concepts-resource}

-IBM COS supports the following resource targets: a resource group ID, a service instance, a resource type with value of “bucket”, and a resource ID (bucket name).
+{{site.data.keyword.cos_full}} supports the following resource targets: a resource group ID, a service instance, a resource type with value of **“bucket”**, and a resource ID (bucket name).

 #### Role
 {: #fgac-key-concepts-role}